kacgrzes/expo-template/README.md

 ## Why to use?

 We know there are a lot of project starters for react native, but we have some good features:

 - Fully works with **expo go**
   - Good for start the project and later you can switch to expo-dev-client
 - **Code generators** (create new screen / create new component)
 - **Fully + Strong typed**
-- **App deployment documentatio** (currently in progress, but it will be added in near future)
+- **App deployment documentation** (currently in progress, but it will be added in near future)

 ## Demo

 <p align="center">